 Since it's inception, the Shadow's Edge game was built on two principles: design with young people for young people and build real world evidence to understand the impact of gameplay on players' resilience through in-house and third-party research.
-We have engaged intensively with over 400 young people, including 172 patients with serious and chronic illness, between 13 and 34 years old and analyzed millions of public online conversations to understand the attitudes and needs, drivers and barriers of young people toward their emotional and mental wellbeing.
+We have engaged intensively with over 1000 young people, including 172 patients with serious and chronic illness, and analyzed millions of public online conversations to understand the attitudes and needs, drivers and barriers of young people toward their emotional and mental wellbeing.